-Upon completion of this offering, our authorized capital stock will consist of 500,000,000 shares of Class A common stock, par value \$0.01 per share, of which 19,575,000 shares will be issued and outstanding, 500,000,000 shares of Class B common stock, par value \$0.01 per share, of which 45,675,000 shares will be issued and outstanding, and 10,000,000 shares of preferred stock, par value \$0.01 per share, none of which will be issued and outstanding.
-In addition, upon completion of this offering, (i) an aggregate of 978,750 shares of our Class A common stock will be reserved for issuance to our non-employee directors, as described in "Executive Officer Compensation-Compensation of Our Directors," and (ii) an aggregate of 45,675,000 shares of our Class A common stock will be reserved for issuance upon the exchange of Class B units.
+Upon completion of this offering, our authorized capital stock will consist of shares of Class A common stock, par value \$0.01 per share, of which shares will be issued and outstanding, shares of Class B common stock, par value \$0.01 per share, of which shares will be issued and outstanding, and shares of preferred stock, par value \$0.01 per share, none of which will be issued and outstanding.
+In addition, upon completion of this offering, (i) an aggregate of shares of our Class A common stock will be reserved for issuance to our non-employee directors, as described in "Executive Officer Compensation-Compensation of Our Directors," and (ii) an aggregate of shares of our Class A common stock will be reserved for issuance upon the exercise of Class B units.
 Unless our board of directors determines otherwise, we will issue all shares of our capital stock in uncertificated form.